MindsMaster/Cobblemon/docs/pc_wallpapers.md

 is a wallpaper supplied by Cobblemon that you want to remove, setting this to false will prevent its use despite existing in the client's resources.

+The `displayName` field is used to provide a name in the toast when the wallpaper is unlocked.
+If it is null, the toast will instead insert '???' in place of the name.

 For enabled, datapacked wallpapers, the server will build a list of which of these have been unlocked by the player.
-Unlocking can be done from MoLang scripts using `q.player.pc.unlock_wallpaper(id)`, from `/unlockpcboxwallpaper <player> <wallpaper>`, and from code unlocks.
+Unlocking can be done from MoLang scripts using `q.player.pc.unlock_wallpaper(id, [shouldNotify])`, from `/unlockpcboxwallpaper <player> <wallpaper>`, and from code unlocks.

 For MoLang and command unlocks, references to the wallpaper use the JSON's file ID, not the texture.
 For example, in the above example, unlocking from the command would be `/unlockpcboxwallpaper <player> cobblemon:some_texture`.

+Similarly, using the MoLang script would be `q.player.pc.unlock_wallpaper("cobblemon:some_texture", true)`.
+The second parameter is a boolean that determines if the player should be notified of this new texture using a toast.

 A datapacked wallpaper results in a validation check when the client asks the service to apply a texture.
 If the texture is mentioned by a datapacked wallpaper, and the player has not unlocked that ID, the client will be told that it is not